 Connector as an attribute value.

-For each connector in a PCB project design that is intended for a system-level interconnection, select the connector part then add the special component parameter under the Parameters tab of the Properties panel.
+For each connector in a PCB project design that is intended for a system-level interconnection, select the connector part, and then add the special component parameter under the Parameters tab of the Properties panel.

 The core design element in a Multi-board project is the logical connection design, which is developed in a Multi-board schematic document (

 *.MbsDoc).
-Add this file type to the Multi-board project from the Projects panel by right-clicking on the project entry then selecting Add New to Project » Multi-board Schematic from the context menu – or select File » New » Multi-board Schematic from the main menus.
+Add this file type to the Multi-board project from the Projects panel by right clicking on the project entry and selecting Add New to Project » Multi-board Schematic from the context menu – or select File » New » Multi-board Schematic from the main menus.

 The connectivity between PCB projects that make up a Multi-board system design is established by placing representative blocks (Modules) on the schematic, and connecting their exposed connectors (Entries) together using virtual connections and/or wires.

-Double-click a placed Module and use the Properties panel to define its Designator and Title, and also the source PCB design project to which the Module is linked.
-Use the associated with the Source field to set to a local or server-based managed project, and the desired board design within that project specified (Assembly/Board).
+Select a placed Module and use the Properties panel to define its Designator and Title, and also the source PCB design project the Module is linked to.
+The Source options may be set to a Local or Server based Managed project, and the desired board design within that project specified (Assembly/Board).

 System:Connector parameter attached.